-Governors should take part in Online Safety training/awareness sessions, with particular importance for those who are members of the Online Safety Council sub-committee.
+Governors should take part in e-Safety training/awareness sessions, with particular importance for those who are members of the E-Safety Council sub-committee..
 This may be offered in a number of ways:

-- Participation in the in-house Online Safety training offered by the school. - Attendance at parental Online Safety Awareness Evenings/Training Sessions. - Involvement in Learning Walks arranged by the Leadership Team. - · Attendance at training provided by the LA or other relevant organisation (e.g. SWGfL
+- Participation in the in-house e-safety training offered by the school. - Attendance at parental e-Safety Awareness Evenings/Training Sessions. - Involvement in lesson observations. - Attendance at training provided by ERW, LEA or other relevant organisation (eg SWGfL).